cvilsmeier/sqinn-go/performance.md

-PERFORMANCE
+SQINN-GO PERFORMANCE
 ==============================================================================

-Performance tests show that Sqinn-Go performs slightly better than cgo based alternatives.
+Performance tests show that Sqinn-Go performance is roughly the same as cgo solutions.

-For benchmarks I used <https://github.com/mattn/go-sqlite3>.
-It's been around a long time, well tested, and widely used.
+For benchmarks I used `github.com/mattn/go-sqlite3` and `crawshaw.io/sqlite`.

 The benchmarking code can be found in the examples subdirectory.
 Please note that the mattn go-sqlite3 test code is commented out, to avoid having a